What happens when a travel writer slams a town for having nothing to offer? The town fights back.

 Here’s something really cool: I read about nearby Fort Steele Heritage Town, one of BC’s most important heritage attractions.
 Horse-drawn wagon rides, pioneer farm demonstrations, gold panning, ice cream making, live theatre, yeah, it’s all here.
 Have your wedding here, a birthday party, bring the kids to see the rare breeds of livestock.
 Stop in at Mrs. Mather’s Ice Cream Parlour for some famous Fort Steele Cinnamon ice cream.
 This is on my ‘next time’ list!

 If you’re looking for a tour that involves something stronger than tea and ice cream, though, Fisher Peak Brewery should be on your ticket.
 The Brewery is located in The Heidout restaurant just a short hop from the History Centre making this a great place to stop for lunch and a beer after learning about Cranbrook’s lore.
-Chef Rusty is an enthusiastic cook who comes up with some pretty creative dishes.
+Chef Rusty is an enthusiastic and creative cook, and as I later learned, one of Canada’s best ice carvers, too.
 The menu features lots of pub grub (but healthy fare too), dessert and of course, locally brewed beer.

 Nice touch: The Heidout showcases quite a few old replica posters from 1926 that tell the story of Myrtle, Tillie and Charlie Ed.